george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/README.md

 * configuring GitHub actions for automatic deployment

 # What does our GitHub repository contain?:
-So our GitHub repository includes
+So our GitHub repository includes the following files:
+* CHOICES.md ---> this showcases the tools we used for this project and also includes reasoning to why we use it.
+* INSTALL.md --->